arnavgupta1/DL523-Final-Project-YOLOR/README.md

 # Files

-`dataloader.py` - defines the dataloaders to load in the miniCOCO dataset
+`dataloader.py` - defines the dataloaders to load in the miniCOCO dataset.
+This was edited from an existing file
 `implicit_layers.py` - defines the wrappers to add implicit knowledge after any given layer
 `models.py` - defines the model, which may be the baseline or with some or all implicit knowledge added
 `train_script.py` - trains and evaluates the model, saving the results in the results directory
+All files in the rcnn_utils file were modified from existing files

 # Usage